 Students can meet new people just about everywhere at DePaul: in the residence halls, in class and outside of class, at programs and events on campus.

-Many of DePaul's offices are dedicated to student involvement and develop and implement many on-campus opportunities that help students connect to and network with others.
+Many of DePaul's offices are dedicated to student involvement and deliver many on-campus opportunities that help students connect to and network with others.
 Contact Student Affairs at (312) 362-5680 for more information.

 There are a wide range of opportunities for student involvement at DePaul.
 Students can learn more about these opportunities by navigating to the Student Affairs webpage then to Student Life.